p4-team/ctf/2018-07-13-meepwn-ctf/pwn_badminton/README.md

 }
 ```

-Unfortunately there are no pointers on stack that are printed further in the execution so we'll have to come up with something else.
+Unfortunately we cannot just write the flag's pointer onto stack and then read read the outcome so we'll have to come up with something else.

 ![checksec.png](checksec.png)